amichaelsen/data-science-interview-prep/practice/probability.md

 Adding these possibilities up, there are 10+6+3+1 = 20 strictly decreasing rolls possible, so the probability that rolling 3 dice in order will produce one of these sequences is $20/6^3$.

 A general patten can be derived.
 Let $k$ be the number of rolls and let $n$ be the maximum allowed value of any roll, define $X(k,n)$ be the number of strictly decreasing rolls possible.
 The problem asks for $X(3,6)$.
-This quanitity satisfies a recursive relation:
+This quantity satisfies a recursive relation:

 $$ X(k,n) = X(k-1,1) + X(k-1, 2) + \cdots + X(k-1, n-1) $$